dustyneuron/jqui-themer/README.md

 This builds all the standard themes, and puts them in `output-dir` (current dir by default).

-With node in ypur path, use directly, e.g.:
+With node in your path, use directly, e.g.:

 `src/build-themes.js --version 1.8.16 --scope .my-class --outdir /tmp/foobar/`

 ## License

-Dual-licensed, choose MIT or GPLv2.
+Dual-licensed, choose MIT or GPLv2, for compatibility with jQuery UI.